sematic-ai/sematic/docs/glossary.md

 ## Standalone, Inline Function

-When executed with `CloudResolver`, by default, all Sematic Functions run "inline".
-That means they execute in the same Kubernetes container as the `CloudResolver` which orchestrates the pipeline.
+When executed with `CloudRunner`, by default, all Sematic Functions run "non-standalone".
+That means they execute in the same Kubernetes container as the `CloudRunner` which orchestrates the pipeline.

 Standalone Functions run in their own Kubernetes container, job, and pod.
 They can therefore request custom resource requirements: